The majority of interviews and assessments will take place online.

 Reasonable adjustments

-Recruiters will ensure, where possible, that reasonable adjustments are made at interview to meet the needs of applicants with disabilities.
+If you have a disability, recruiters will ensure, where possible, that reasonable adjustments are made at interview to meet your needs.

-Applicants must ensure that they include this on their application form and communicate their requirements with the recruiting organisation as soon as an invitation to interview has been received.
+You must ensure that you include this information on your application form and communicate your requirements with the recruiting organisation as soon as an invitation to interview has been received.

 Failure to provide the requested information and documentation to the recruiting organisation by the stated deadline will result in adjustments not being met.